Undergraduate Admissions

 All courses attempted at UNC–Chapel Hill, including but not limited to summer session courses and dual-enrollment courses attempted while a student is still in secondary school, will be included in the student's UNC–Chapel Hill grade point average.

-Students who graduate from a Cooperative Innovative High School (also known as “Early College”) in North Carolina and who are simultaneously earning a high school diploma and a qualifying associate degree may apply either as first-year or as transfer candidates.
+Students who graduate from a Cooperative Innovative High School (also known as “Early College” or "Middle College") in North Carolina and who are simultaneously earning a high school diploma and a qualifying associate degree may apply either as first-year or as transfer candidates.
 For more information, please see the Office of Undergraduate Admissions.

 Home-Schooled Students